helloexp/vulnPHP/README.md

 ## 02 Stored XSS
 Some PHP thats vulnerable to stored XSS.
 If you want to use this, make sure to change your configuration/configuration.php The plan is to have configuration.php be vulnerable to a file disclosure vuln.

+## 03 Full Path Disclosure
+Some PHP that has debugging turned on.
+Easiest fix is to just turn off debugging.